devxan/site/README.md

 # [xan.lol](https://xan.lol) site
-Copyright Xan Surnamehere!! (besides some parts marked otherwise. soon a permissive license for the code? maybe a CC one)
+Copyright Xan Surnamehere!! (besides parts marked otherwise. soon a permissive license for the code? maybe a CC one)

 Originally hosted and primarily built with [Carrd.co](https://carrd.co), then exported when my subscription ran out.
 Repo was manually uploaded to [Cloudflare Pages](https://pages.cloudflare.com/), but I realized uploading it to a git server would be a lot smarter.
 (Also has ALL of Carrd's social icons from export? omg it's so developer friendly 🥰)